 $6.9 Million Garbage Truck Accident

-Why You Need an Allentown Truck Accident Lawyer for Your Injury Case
+Why Do You Need an Allentown Truck Accident Lawyer for Your Injury Case?

 Our attorneys can help you with your lawsuit by gathering evidence, discovering who is at fault, negotiating with the truck company and insurance carriers, and representing you in court.
 As the injured accident victim, you have the right to seek compensation for your injuries and the economic burden you now face as a result of your accident.
-However, without an experienced personal injury lawyer, you stand little chance of getting the compensation you need, which can lead to severe consequences.
+However, without an experienced attorney like our Allentown car accident lawyers, you stand little chance of getting the compensation you need, risking severe consequences.

 The truck driver and truck company will have a legal team working with their insurance company to offer the lowest settlement possible or find ways to push the blame onto you.
 This is where a highly skilled Allentown personal injury lawyer at our law firm can make all the difference.